 News Guide: Tight races challenge Texas’ reliably red status

-Nearly 10 million of the state’s 16.9 million registered voters had voted in Texas before Election Day, with early voting extended because of the coronavirus pandemic that has killed more than 18,000 people in the state.
+Nearly 10 million of the state’s 16.9 million registered voters had cast ballots in Texas before Election Day, with early voting extended because of the coronavirus pandemic that has killed more than 18,000 people in the state.
 That surpassed the total number of votes from the 2016 general election.

 The Texas House is in play for the first time in nearly two decades, while there is tighter than usual competition for multiple congressional seats in historically red districts.
 Democrats are even eyeing GOP Sen. John Cornyn’s seat and think they have a chance to carry the state in the presidential race.